 Most social media sites allow users to “tag” others in photos, videos or other posts.
 Even if you limit your own posts, there may be other information accessible.
-This may cause undue stress or create new issues with the other party, especially if children are involed.
+This may cause undue stress or create new issues with the other party, especially if children are involved.
 Seeing your child tagged in a photo with a new partner for example may be upsetting to see for the other party.

-Know who your “friends” are
+Know who your “Friends” are

 Be cautious of who you allow to follow your pages and check your security settings to be sure who can not only view your information but who has the ability to share it with others.

 This may be much easier said than done, but is important nonetheless.
 When going through a life-changing event like a divorce, it can be difficult to keep your distance from your spouse.
 Viewing his/her social media is a way to remain connected.
 However, spending too much time viewing his/her information can cause unwanted stress.